Board Bulletins

 • Weigh-in rules exist to protect the safety of competitors in a weight mediated combat sport.
 For this reason, you will find extremely similar rules are applied by all IOC recognised combat sports and major multinational bodies regarding the operation of weigh-ins.

-• The competition rules, including weigh-in rules, are published in advance on the BSTF BUCS Taekwondo competition rules and regulations page
+• The competition rules, including weigh-in rules, are published in advance on the BSTF Taekwondo competition rules and regulations page

 • The competition rules require that all adult competitors weigh-in wearing only underwear (men: underpants, women: underpants and bra) to ensure an accurate reading.
 The most accurate body-weight measurement possible is required to confirm each athlete meets the minimum and does not exceed the maximum weight permitted for their division of entry.
 If an athlete fails to make weight for their division of entry they have the option to change their division of entry, to the one matching their bodyweight, at the weigh-in and accreditation session.